First Jewish–Roman War: Siege of Jerusalem

 On 10 Av, a Roman soldier hurled a burning object into the Temple, sparking a blaze that consumed the structure.
 According to Josephus, Titus intended to preserve the Temple as a symbol of Roman rule, and when it caught fire, he ordered the flames extinguished, but his soldiers ignored or did not hear him.
-In contrast, the 4th-century historian Sulpicius Severus, reflecting a tradition often traced to Tacitus, claimed that Titus had explicitly ordered the Temple's destruction.
+The fourth-century historian Sulpicius Severus, reflecting a tradition often traced to Tacitus, claimed that Titus had explicitly ordered the Temple's destruction.
 Modern scholarship often favors the view that Titus authorized the destruction, though the matter remains subject to debate.
 Amid the fire, chaos reigned—mass suicides and indiscriminate slaughter followed.
 (Note: Josephus describes how some priests, overwhelmed by grief and despair at the sight of the Temple engulfed in flames, leapt into the fire.
 Cassius Dio recounts that as the temple burned and defeat became inevitable, many Jews chose suicide, viewing it as a form of victory and salvation to die alongside the temple.
 According to Josephus, approximately 6,000 Jews, including women and children, sought refuge in a colonnade in the outer court, but the Romans set it on fire, killing them all.)
 The remaining structures on the Temple Mount were razed.

 Titus ordered the destruction of several districts, including the Acra and the Ophel, followed by the entire Lower City.
 On 20 Av, the Upper City was stormed.
 Soldiers massacred people in their homes and streets, and many who fled into tunnels were either killed or captured.
 According to Josephus, Titus spared only three towers of Herod's palace and a portion of Jerusalem's western wall for a Roman garrison, while the rest of the city was systematically razed.
 The archeological record confirms widespread destruction and burning across the city in 70 CE.